SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 ...) and then do prediction using the cholesterol/bp meds on the residuals.
 (In fact it happens slightly differently, but that's often the way to explain it for the first time and have people more or less get it.)[↩](#fn3a)

+<a id="fn4">4</a>: And most especially: _please don't ever take anything you read here as
+medical advice!_  Your humble Weekend Editor is not an MD, but a totally different sort of doctor (PhD).
+Please listen to your own doctor.
+Right-wing political mischief with health insurance in the US is a problem everybody here has, so do your best. [↩](#fn4a)

 ## References